Videocracy (film): Plot

-The Italian veline phenomenon is explained.
-We meet young mechanic Ricky who tries to become a TV star, but complains that it is more difficult for a man.
-TV agent Lele Mora admiringly says that Berlusconi resembles Benito Mussolini.
-Paparazzo Fabrizio Corona takes embarrassing photographs of celebrities, and asks them for money to not publicize them.
-He explains that he is a new version of Robin Hood: he steals from the rich, but keeps the money to himself.
+Fabrizio Corona rides in an unmarked car at night with his paparazzo assistant in order to take embarrassing photographs of celebrities, so that he can ask them for money to not have them published.
+He explains that he considers himself to be a modern version of Robin Hood: he steals from the rich, but keeps the money to himself because others are even more self-centered and undeserving of fame than he is.
 When he was convicted for extortion, it made him a greater celebrity, and he is now cashing in on this.
 He is shown full-frontally naked taking a shower.